-- Turn both of the mixture adjustments clockwise until they stop.
-Do not overtighten as damage to the needle seats will occur. - Turn both mixture adjustments counterclockwise one full turn. - Turn the idle speed adjustment clockwise until it stops.
+- Turn both of the mixture adjustments counterclockwise until they stop. - Turn the idle speed adjustment clockwise until it stops.
 Now turn counterclockwise 4-1/2 turns. - If engine fails to start after performing carburetor presets, the unit may be flooded.
 Review the "Difficult Starting" section of the manual.
-If problems continue, call the 1-800 number listed on the front cover of this manual for further assistance. - Start the engine and operate for three (3) minutes to warm up.
+If problems continue call the 1-800 number listed on the front cover of this manual for further assistance. - Start the engine and operate for three (3) minutes to warm up.
 Go to "Adjusting Procedure."

+ADJUSTING PROCEDURE

-ADJUSTING PROCEDURE IDLE SPEED ADJUSTMENT "T"
+IDLE SPEED ADJUSTMENT "T"

-- · Allow the warm engine to idle. - Adjust the Idle Speed until the engine continues to run without stalling and without the chain moving. - Turn clockwise to increase engine speed if engine stalls or dies. - Turn counterclockwise to slow engine down and/or to keep the chain from turning. - No further adjustments are necessary if chain does not move at idle speed and if performance is satisfactory.
+- Allow the warm engine to idle. - Adjust the Idle Speed until the engine continues to run without stalling and without the chain moving. - Turn clockwise to increase engine speed if engine stalls or dies. - Turn counterclockwise to slow engine down and/or to keep the chain from turning. - No further adjustments are necessary if chain does not move at idle speed and if performance is satisfactory.